nigbinovia/CSCI-3038/README.md

 # CSCI-3038
-This repository includes all the assignments I completed in CSCI 3038 - Computer Languages: Python
+This repository includes all the assignments I completed in CSCI 3038 - Computer Languages: Python (Summer 2023).

 The following directories include: